sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Add license key

-Beginning in version 2.12.x, Sourcegraph's Kubernetes deployment requires an Enterprise license key.
+Beginning in version 2.12.0, Sourcegraph's Kubernetes deployment [requires an Enterprise license key](https://about.sourcegraph.com/pricing).

-1. Create an account or login on sourcegraph.com and go to https://sourcegraph.com/users/$YOUR_SOURCEGRAPH_USERNAME/subscriptions/new to buy a license key.
+1. Create an account or sign in on sourcegraph.com, and go to https://sourcegraph.com/users/subscriptions/new to buy a license key.

-1. Once you have a license key, add it to your configuration by `editing base/config-file.ConfigMap.yaml`.
+1. Once you have a license key, add it to your configuration by editing `base/config-file.ConfigMap.yaml`.

 ```yaml
 # base/config-file.ConfigMap.yaml